Signs Along the Way

 Why is it called “Signs Along the Way?”

-Think of your life as a big long road trip.
-God is guiding you in some way, with ‘Signs’ that guide you in some ways.
-This weekend will explore those moments in life when you’ve felt led or called by God, as signs along the way.
+Think of your life as a giant road trip.
+God is guiding you, with ‘signs’ that lead or nudge you in different directions at different points.
+This weekend will explore those moments in life when you’ve felt led or called by God, as "signs along the way."